ZarimSF/SpellForce-Model-Enhancer/README.md

 # SpellForce_Mesh-Enhancer
 A tiny script to (maybe) improve Spellforce 1 models.
+(Edit: It does not actually improve anything but makes everything worse.
+Please don't use it :-) )

 # Disclaimer:
 You need other tools to do this, namely: